 The AHP has two Motor Carrier Safety Inspector positions that perform compliance reviews (CR's) on Interstate motor carriers.
 The completion of projected numbers of compliance reviews is dependent upon other contingencies such as staffing and scheduling.
-At the current time AHP only has one officer staffed in the position as Motor Carrier Safety Inspector.

 Primarily, the AHP coordinates their compliance review efforts through Arkansas' FMCSA Division Office.
 Assignments are discussed between AHP and federal officials and comply with FMCSA program policy and procedures.